hpcloud/cloud_controller_ng/spec/README.md

 Note: This has only been tested on Ubuntu Linux.

+The `run-spec-tests.sh` runs all the spec tests in a normal way but with the needed environment set up.
+That command should be used in automated runs and CI setups.

+To run the tests individually for dev:

+    ./spec/stackato/run-spec-tests.sh --all

+or to run specific tests:

+    ./spec/stackato/run-spec-tests.sh <spec/file/path>...

+This will put results into ../test-results/ for easier analysis.

 ===> Old doc follows.
 Will be updating this as tests are fixed.